BRAIN-TO/brain-to.github.io/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

 Our lab is proudly supported by the [University Health Network (UHN)](http://www.uhn.ca), [Sunnybrook Research Institute (SRI)](https://research.sunnybrook.ca/), and the [University of Toronto (UofT)](https://www.utoronto.ca/).
 We are based in various locations across Toronto, Canada depending on the project and collaboration.
-For general inquiries, please contact us using the information below.
+For general inquiries, please contact us.

 {%
   include button.html